TugboatQA/docs/content/reference/tugboat-images.md

 Note: `solr` here is the service name in `.tugboat/config.yml`.
 If you name your service something different, make sure to use that service name as the host.

 The Search API UI for editing the doesn't show overwritten changes.
-To validate the overrides run the following command `drush cget search_api.server.SERVER_MACHINE_NAME --include-overridden`
+To validate the overrides, run the following
+command: `drush cget search_api.server.SERVER_MACHINE_NAME --include-overridden`.